manojgayala/POPL1/Appendix.md

 - size() : number of elements
 - reverse() : reverses the order of elements in stack

+### Pairs
+Pair stores a pair of values and is used in dictionaries.
+The methods present in are

+- first() : first element in the Pair
+- second() : second element in the Pair

 ### Dictionaries
 These are basically red black trees and are enclosed by curly braces to signify the same.
 The methods provided are